RESIDENCIES AT

 WHEN CAN I APPLY?

-Applications for 2025 residencies open on April 12, 2024, and close on May 13, 2024.
+Applications for 2027 residencies are now open on Tuesday, April 14, 2026, and will close 11:59pm on May 21, 2026.
+CLICK HERE to access the current application.
 Check back to this page or sign up for our newsletter to stay up-to-date on The Nicholson Project’s activities.

 WHEN WILL MY RESIDENCY BE?